You just took a pregnancy test… and it was positive!

 While most pregnancy problems are uncommon, it’s good to know the signs so you can seek treatment immediately.

-Also good to learn symptoms of labor!
+Also good to learn symptoms of

 Having support makes life much easier.
 And the more the merrier.
 Tap into your existing network of family and friends.

 While parents of children who’re older will be helpful, it’s also great to have support from parents of children around the same age as yours.
 They’ll know the best products and the latest gadgets and trends.
 These things change every few years.

 Ease Your Symptoms (Or Make Plans To)

 You might not be feeling too many symptoms just yet if you’re in the first trimester.
 Or morning sickness may have hit you like a truck.
 Either way, learning what you can do to ease your symptoms so you can be more comfortable.